Silver Flying Fox (Crossocheilus reticulatus)

 Other Sharks of interest

-The Silver Flying Fox can't metabolise high protein foods efficiently so they should be avoided.
+The Silver Flying Fox can't metabolise high protein foods efficiently, so they should be avoided.

 They are primarily algae eaters, but they will happily accept high-quality dry foods like flakes and pellets with added Spirulina.
 Frozen foods and boiled vegetables such as shelled peas, blanched courgette, spinach and algae wafers are also essential in their diet.

-The silver flying fox doesn't appear to have been bred in the aquarium hobby although similar species have been induced to spawn artificially using hormone treatments.
+The silver flying fox doesn't appear to have been bred in the aquarium hobby, although similar species have been induced to spawn artificially using hormone treatments.

-Other members of this genus undergo seasonal reproductive migrations in the wild, moving upstream when the weather is dryer and the opposite direction when the water levels rise.
+Other members of this genus undergo seasonal reproductive migrations in the wild, moving upstream when the weather is dryer and in the opposite direction when the water levels rise.